What do the new lockdown rules mean for me? | Press and Journal

 Welsh First Minister Mark Drakeford said the English lockdown will mean the hardest border between England and Wales for “several centuries at least”, with travel between the two countries banned without reasonable excuse.

-The controls are set to come into force just as Wales prepares to end its two-and-a-half week firebreak, with schools, shops, pubs and restaurants set to reopen from Monday November 9.
+The controls are set to come into force just as Wales prepares to end its two-and-a-half week “firebreak”, with schools, shops, pubs and restaurants set to reopen from Monday.

 How do Scotland’s new measures differ?